gabrieldim/SkopjeGuide/Homework_3/README.md

 ## React App
 https://skopjeguide.netlify.app/

-The React applications is deployed on the Netlify CDN
+The React application is deployed on the Netlify CDN.

 ---